For any feedback or questions on this page please contact us at firstname.lastname@example.org

 Fossil fuel financing

-This page summarises our assessments of the overall fossil fuel finance policies of the world’s largest banks, evaluating their progress on restricting financing for different types of fossil fuels.
-These assessments were originally included in our Banking on Climate Change 2020 report, published in March 2020.
-The tables below also include updated assessments of bank policies implemented since then.
+This page summarises our latest assessments of the overall fossil fuel finance policies of the world’s largest banks, evaluating their progress on restricting financing for different types of fossil fuels.
+These assessments follow the methodology of the Banking on Climate Chaos 2021 report, published in March 2021.
 For banks’ scores on specific fossil fuel subsectors, including coal mining and coal power, tar sands, Arctic and offshore drilling, fracking and liquefied natural gas (LNG), see the links below.

 On this page you'll find an overall policy score on fossil fuel financing (with 200 possible points) consisting of: